maziac/DeZog/documentation/Usage.md

 ### LOGPOINT

 Another special keyword is LOGPOINT in comments in the assembler sources.
-A LOGPOINT is translated by z80-debug into a breakpoint that does not stop execution but instead prints a log message.
+A LOGPOINT is translated by DeZog into a breakpoint that does not stop execution but instead prints a log message.

 The LOGPOINT syntax is: